haskellfoundation/hs-opt-handbook.github.io/src/Optimizations/GHC_opt/lambda_lifting.rst

    function.
 Top level functions are always only allocated once.

-The next determining factor is counting the number of new parameters that will be passed to lifted function.
-Should this number become greater than the number of available argument registers on the target platform then you'll incur slow downs in the STG machine......
+The next determining factor is counting the number of new parameters that will be passed to the lifted function.
+Should this number become greater than the number of available argument registers on the target platform then you'll incur slow downs in the STG machine.
+These slowdowns result from more work the STG machine will need to do.
+It will need to generate code that pops arguments from the stack instead of just applying the function to arguments that are already loaded into registers.
+In a hot loop this extra manipulation can have a large impact.

-tomorrow: update glossary, genapply and calling conventions. start here

 Summary
 -------